-The transition strategy has worked best when agencies have listened to each other with mutual respect, acknowledged each other's roles and embraced each other's issues - in other words, worked in a person-centred way with each other - and where they have put young people and their families at the centre of their working.
-This means that the young person is in charge of their own move to adulthood and that any transition pathway guides, but does not rule, this move.
+The transition strategy has worked best when agencies have listened to each other with mutual respect, acknowledged each other's roles and embraced each other's issues - in other words, worked in a person-centred way with each other.
+And where they have put young people and their families at the centre of their working.
+This means that the young person is in charge of their own move to adulthood and that any transition pathway guides, but does not rule this move.
 Individual champions in each agency help to keep self-directed support at transition on the agenda.

-The immediate benefits of personalised transition have been found primarily in the improved outcomes for young people and families and in better systems of communication and planning with and between professionals.
-These benefits are sometimes limited by systemic factors that services are still grappling with, such as the following.
+The immediate benefits of personalised transition have primarily been found in the improved outcomes of young people and families and better systems of communication and planning with and between professionals.
+These benefits are sometimes limited by systemic factors that services are still grappling with (for example, the hard work necessary to introduce individual budgets, limited market development, limited peer support and the ongoing need to overcome tendencies to bureaucratise or control decision making).